 2. Decide what to create pins for.

 Look at your content and decide what you can create pins for.
 Do you have a blog you can create pins for?
 If you have an Etsy shop you can create pins that lead to that.
 What about your Instagram account or email landing page?
-You don’t have to have a blog to pin on Pinterest – essentially anywhere that has a URL can have a pin made for it.
+You don’t have to have a blog to pin on Pinterest – essentially anywhere that has a URL can have a pin made for it, but pins linking to your own claimed domain (ie your blog) will perform better.
 Pinterest is amazing for bloggers though as it can drive so much extra web traffic to your most popular pages – or the ones with your best affiliate links or ads on 😉 Create boards on your Pinterest account to pin these pins to.

 3. Keyword research.

 This is a major part of Pinterest SEO and is really important in getting your content seen by your potential readers or clients.
 You can even use Pinterest itself to research keywords for your niche.
 Simply head to the search bar along the top and type in your keyword eg wedding reception.
 Depending on your account, you’ll either get some coloured bubbles underneath the search box with other words in – these are long tail keywords that you can use – or a drop down box will appear with the search terms in.
 They tend to appear in popularity order, so you can make a note of these and use them in your content creation strategy too.
 Use the Pinterest Trends tool as part of your Pinterest strategy.

 Pins are the attractive little breadcrumbs that link back to your site.
 You need to create scroll stopping pins which are clear, easy to read and engaging – easy huh?
 There are a number of different types of pin and I would recommend using as many as you can to increase engagement and grow your Pinterest account.
 Each pin has it’s own benefits and drawbacks, so using a combination can take advantage of the pros and lessen the cons!